kamaljeetsingh14/Weather-Prediction/README.md

 Columns with a high cardinality are those whose values are extremely uncommon or singular.
 Given the prevalence of high cardinality data in most time-series datasets, we will immediately address this issue by eliminating all high cardinality columns from our dataset in order to prevent future confusion in our model.

-2. By developing a method, we turned temperature and the columns into DateTime objects. after invoking our wrangle function on it, a cleaned-up version of our global temp dataframe with no missing values.
+2. By developing a method, we turned dt into DateTime objects. after invoking our wrangle function on it, a cleaned-up version of our global temp dataframe with no missing values.

 3. Visualization